vivekian/projects/wordcomplete/README.md

 # wordcomplete
-command line utility to list all words with a common prefix.
+* command line utility to list all words with a common prefix.
+* primarily its to illustrate the use of the trie data structure.
+* this could also be implemented using a single line grep command in bash.

 > how to compile:
     *make*